hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### Mockup structure

-Once authenticated, the Mockup Creator crawls recursively the remote Redfish service tree, starting at `/redfish`, then `/redfish/v1` and so forth.
-For each and every endpoint (aka resource) it sends creates an `index.json` file containing the GET response body and creates a folder for each resource present in the `index.json` file.
-If the `--Headers` was present on the
+Once authenticated, the Mockup Creator crawls recursively the remote Redfish service, starting at the `/redfish` root endpoint, then `/redfish/v1` and so forth.
+For each endpoint it sends an HTTP(s) GET request and creates an `index.json` file containing the response body as well as a folder with the name of endpoints present in the `index.json` file.

+If the `--Headers` is present on the command line, a 'headers.json` file is created with the content of the GET response headers.
+This file holds interesting informations like the HTTP requests allowed TBD